Privacy Policy

 8. Your Rights

-TaxBit aims to take reasonable steps to allow you to exercise certain rights regarding Personal Data about you that may be provided under applicable law.
+Taxbit aims to take reasonable steps to allow you to exercise certain rights regarding personal information about you that may be provided under applicable law.

 Please note that a number of these rights only apply in certain circumstances, and all of these rights may be limited by law.
-For example, where fulfilling your request would adversely affect other individuals or our trade secrets or intellectual property, where there are overriding public interests or where we are required by law to retain your Personal Data.
+For example, where fulfilling your request would adversely affect other individuals or our trade secrets or intellectual property, where there are overriding public interests or where we are required by law to retain your personal information.

-To exercise any of the below rights, you can contact privacy@taxbit.com.
+To exercise any of the below rights, you can contact [email protected].
 We will respond to requests to exercise these rights without undue delay and at least within one month (though this may be extended by a further two months in certain circumstances).
-To fulfill your request, we will need to verify your identity and ask for additional information and documents.
+To fulfil your request, we will need to verify your identity and ask for additional information and documents.

 Only you, or someone legally authorized to act on your behalf, may make a request related to personal information collected about you.
 To designate an authorized agent, the authorized agent must provide sufficient information that allows us to reasonably verify that they have been authorized by you to act on their behalf.